 What makes a laptop fast?

-A laptop with a moderate to high clock speed will give you a fast-running laptop.
-The clock speed of the CPU determines how quickly the instructions are carried out.
-Typically, a fast processor with a good clock speed can carry out commands every second.
+A laptop with a moderate to high clock speed will give you a fast running laptop.
+This is because the clock speed of the CPU determines how fast instructions are executed.
+As a rule, a fast processor with a good clock rate can execute instructions every second.

-Most processors these days have multiple physical cores.
-This enables the processor to compute over a billion instructions in a second.
-Having a high clock speed and more physical cores will make your laptop run not only faster but smoother as well.
+Most processors today have multiple physical cores.
+This allows the processor to compute over a billion instructions in one second.
+With a high clock speed and multiple physical cores, your laptop won’t only run faster, but also smoother.

-The cache and the RAM are equally important for a fast laptop.
-The cache is super fast in computing and carrying out commands.
-A processor with more L2 or L3 cache will store more data for you along with processor information.
-If your laptop has more RAM, it will store more data.
-Slowing down of your laptop is not a problem with better RAM.
+The cache and RAM are equally important for a fast laptop.
+The cache is super fast at calculating and executing instructions.
+A processor with more L2 or L3 cache stores more data for you, along with processor information.
+If your laptop has more RAM, it’ll store more data.
+Slowing down your laptop isn’t a problem with a better RAM.

-Features like Turbo Boost, which many processors possess, will also speed up your laptop.
-If you’re working with heavy applications and your processor thinks you need a little extra speed, the Turbo Boost feature is activated.
-Processors with this feature allow your laptop to speed up when it needs more power.
+Features like Turbo Boost, which many processors have, will also speed up your laptop.
+The Turbo Boost feature is activated when you’re working with heavy applications and your processor feels that you need a bit more speed.
+Likewise, processors with this feature can increase the speed of your laptop when it needs more power.

 Is the GHz or a processor more important?

-GHz or clock speed is a feature of every processor.
-Getting a processor with a good clock speed is the ideal situation.
+GHz or clock speed is a feature of any processor.
+It’s ideal to get a processor with a good clock speed.
 Different processors offer different clock speeds.
-If we look at the utility purpose, a good processor seems more important.
+If we look at the intended use, a good processor seems to be more important.

 GHz is one of the many features of a CPU.
-A processor has several other important features besides GHz.
-Turbo Boost, Hyper-Threading, Physical Cores, and even Cooling Systems are all part of a good processor.
+But besides GHz, a processor has some other important features.
+Turbo boost, hyper-threading, physical cores and even cooling systems are part of a good processor.

 Is a processor with a high GHz a good option for my laptop?

-GHz determines how fast your processor computes information in a second.
-A higher clock speed means a faster operation.
-GHz kicks in when you’re playing heavy games or using memory-intensive applications.
+GHz determines how fast your processor calculates information in one second.
+A higher clock speed means faster operation.
+GHz comes into play when you play a lot of games or use memory-intensive applications.

-A processor with 3.4 GHz is considered a good clock speed.
-This will get you through moderate to intensive gaming.
-However, even a processor with 2.0 GHz is good when your only work is browsing, reading, writing, or watching videos.
+A processor with 3.4 GHz is considered a good clock rate.
+You can handle moderate to intensive games with it.
+But a processor with 2.0 GHz is also good if you only surf, read, write or watch videos.

 Should I buy a laptop with a Core i5 or i7 processor by Intel?

-Processors within the same family share common features.
-Picking a laptop with a good processor can be tricky.
+Processors within the same family have common standard features.
+Choosing a laptop with a good processor can be tricky.
 You first need to know which model offers better specifications and numbers.

-If you’re comparing the Core i5 and i7 that share the same generation, differences can be subtle.
-The Core i5 will have lesser capabilities than the i7.
-The Core i7 will perform better while multitasking, editing large media files, or even creating media files.
+If you compare the Core i5 and the i7 from the same generation, the differences can be very small.
+The Core i5 has lower capabilities than the i7.
+The Core i7 will perform better when multitasking, editing large media files or creating media files.

-Both Core i5 and i7 have multiple physical cores.
-Both these processors carry four or even more cores.
-A processor with more cores means you’ll have no problem multitasking.
-What matters is also the generation of the cores.
-If the Core i5 belongs to Intel’s 9th generation while the Core i7 belongs to the 7th generation, the Core i5 is the better choice.
+Both the Core i5 and i7 have multiple physical cores.
+Both processors have four or even more cores.
+A processor with more cores means you won’t have a problem multitasking.
+It also depends on the generation of the cores.
+If the Core i5 belongs to Intel’s 9th generation and the Core i7 to the 7th generation, the Core i5 is the better choice.

 Which is the best processor for gaming?

-Gaming requires some of the best processors in the market.
-Gaming with intense graphics pushes your processor to the limit.
-If you’re using a processor that is not cut out to handle overload, your laptop or PC may shut off or even start lagging.
-Here’s a table to show you how different processors handle gaming.
+Gaming requires some of the best processors on the market.
+Unfortunately, playing with intense graphics pushes your processor to its limits.
+If you’re using a processor that can’t handle the overload, your laptop or PC may shut down or even lagging.
+Here’s a chart that shows you how different processors handle games.